DevExpress/XPO/Tutorials/WinForms/Classic/implement-crud-functionality-with-xpo-objects.md

         Session.Delete(focusedObject);
     }
     ```
-* Run the application and try to delete a record to see the result.
+* Run the application and try to delete a record.

 [Step 2 <<](/connect-data-grid-to-xpo-objects.md)
 &nbsp;&nbsp;&nbsp;